sto3014/LRPhotos/README.md

 ---
 LRPhotos is a Lightroom Classic publishing service for Apple's Photos app.

 ## Features

 ---

 * Publishing photos to Photos.app
 * Tagging photos in Photos.app
 * Store Photos.app IDs in Lightroom
+* Search for duplicates between Lightroom and Photos by file name

 ## Requirements

 ---

 * MacOS 10.10 (Yosemite) or later.
 * Windows is not supported.

-## Installaftion
+## Installation

 ---

-1. Download the zip archive from [GitHub](https://github.com/sto3014/LRPhotos/blob/main/target/LRPhotos2.1.3.0_mac.zip).
+1. Download the zip archive from [GitHub](https://github.com/sto3014/LRPhotos/blob/main/target/LRPhotos2.2.0.0_mac.zip).
 2. Extract the archive in the download folder
 3. Copy plug-in, applescript files and automator workflow into ~/Library
    Open a terminal window, change to Downloads/LRPhotos and execute install.sh: